Zucchini Carrot Pumpkin Muffins

 Instructions

-• Preheat oven to 350 degrees.
-Line one standard size muffin pan with liners or grease with baking spray, set aside.
+• Preheat oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line one standard-size muffin pan with liners or grease with baking spray.
+Set aside.

-• In the bowl of a stand mixer with mixing speed on low, combine sugars, puree, vegetable oil, applesauce, water, and vanilla extract.
+• In the bowl of a stand mixer with mixing speed on low, combine sugars, pumpkin purée, vegetable oil, applesauce, water, and vanilla extract.
 Add eggs, one at a time, mixing until just combined.

-• In a medium size mixing bowl, whisk together flour, salt, baking soda, baking powder, pumpkin pie spice, and ground cinnamon.
+• In a medium-sized mixing bowl, whisk together flour, salt, baking soda, baking powder, pumpkin pie spice, and ground cinnamon.
 With mixing speed on low, gradually add in the dry ingredients, mixing until no flour pockets remain.
-Remove bowl from stand, gently fold in carrot and zucchini, set aside.
+Remove the bowl from the stand, and gently fold in the grated zucchini and carrot.
+Set aside.

 NOTES